Find a signature program that's right for you

 The rigor of John Carroll’s college preparatory curriculum and maintaining a high GPA requires dedication, self-discipline and integrity.
 At John Carroll, students who excel academically are recognized with the opportunity to join various honor societies, make new friends and get involved.
 Membership empowers Patriots to develop skills and experience in leadership, character, community service, networking and good citizenship.

-The National Honor Society is a nationwide organization of outstanding high school students.
-NHS membership is a privilege afforded to students deemed to reflect, in exemplary fashion, the qualities for which the organization stands: scholarship, leadership, character and service.
+The National Honor Society (NHS) is a nationwide organization of outstanding high school students.
+NHS membership is a privilege afforded to students deemed to reflect, in exemplary fashion, the qualities for which the organization stands — scholarship, leadership, character and service.

-Rising Juniors and Seniors are eligible to apply for induction.
-The basic criteria are that they need to have a cumulative GPA of at least 4.2, rising Juniors need to have completed 40 hours of community service by the beginning of their Junior year, rising Seniors need to have completed 60 hours of community service by the beginning of their senior year, and students need to have a clean discipline record (no major infractions, fewer than five unexcused absences and/or tardies).
+- Rising Juniors who qualify academically must also have successfully completed 60 hours of community service by the beginning of their Junior year, rising Seniors need to have completed 60 hours of community service by the beginning of their Senior year, and students need to have a clean discipline record;

-For information on the National Honor Society, contact Mrs. Hemphill or Mrs. Von Lange.
+For information on the National Honor Society, contact Mrs. Hemphill or Mrs. Woosley.

 Students may become members of the French, German and/or Spanish Honor Societies.
 The World Languages department holds an evening induction ceremony each spring.
 Each language honor society operates under a national charter and has its own requirements for admission.